 Last Refrain #13507

-$29.00 – $459.00
+$29.00 – $499.00

-Yet, with a few guys and a truck and it’s easily done if you’re simply going to dump it outside somewhere.
-It had been outside in the weather for unknown years, slowly coming apart at every seam into large and small pieces.
-In retrospect, it was only a short distance from someone’s house parlor to this inglorious end in truck stop mud.
+Yet, with a few guys and a truck, it’s easily done if you’re simply going to dump it outside somewhere.
+This upright piano had been outside in the weather for unknown years, slowly coming apart at every seam into large and small pieces.
+Most likely, it was only a short distance from someone’s house parlor to this inglorious end in truck stop mud.

-The heat and thaw of the seasons of rain and snow had turned this weathered piano keyboard into perfect decay.
+The heat and thaw of the seasons had turned this weathered old piano keyboard into perfect abandoned decay.
 The plastic covering on the white keys was flaked and chipped off at random.
-Likewise, the black keys were split away at the root and jumbled into irregular patterns.
-Adding to the decomposition, the thin finish veneer was lifting away from the underlying baseboards in waves like the ocean at the beach.
+Likewise, rain and snow had split away the black keys at the root and left them jumbled apart like busted bumper cars.
+Adding to the decomposition, the thin finish veneer was lifting away in repeating waves like the ocean at the beach.

-Up Next: Even More Song and Dance #13932
+Up Next: More Song and Dance #13932